 Back pain is very common and many different things can cause it.
 It's the second most common neurological problem after headaches.
-Dr. Charles Sansur, assistant professor of neurosurgery at the University of Maryland School of Medicine and neurosurgeon and Director of Spine Surgery at the University of Maryland Medical Center answers questions about some of the causes and treatments for back pain and the role of spine surgery, when needed, for conditions like scoliosis.
+Dr. Charles Sansur, associate professor of neurosurgery at the University of Maryland School of Medicine and neurosurgeon and Director of Spine Surgery at the University of Maryland Medical Center answers questions about some of the causes and treatments for back pain and the role of spine surgery, when needed, for conditions like scoliosis.

 Tell us about the spine and what causes back pain.